 Who I am not writing for are the creeps themselves (I take that name from Jude 1:4 above).
 That is to say, I am not writing to correct them.
 These kind never receive correction.
 I write in respect to them only to expose them, and thus my title, Light for Dark Times.

 How do I know?
 Where is my evidence that the darkness in the church today is really this prevalent?
-My evidence has been gathered these past 34 years in which I have served Christ’s church as a pastor.
-In addition, I have spent the last six years, as some of you know, dealing with a specific kind of evil that is hiding in the spiritual darkness of local churches – domestic abusers.
+My evidence has been gathered since 1983 when I began serving Christ’s church as a pastor.
+In addition, I have since 2012, as some of you know, been dealing with a specific kind of evil that is hiding in the spiritual darkness of local churches – domestic abusers.
 I have written two books on this subject.
 I have spoken to and corresponded with scores (if not hundreds) of Christians who were the targets of these kind of abusers and I have heard their stories of how their pastors and church leaders and fellow Christians treated them.
 The level of blindness in churches to such evil is remarkable.